LiveIntent/live-connect/README.md

 user: process.env.BS_USER,
 key: process.env.BS_KEY,
 ```
-or, to run Borwserstack tests locally, run:
+or, to run Browserstack tests locally, run:
 ```BS_USER=${User} BS_KEY=${Key} npm run test:it:browserstack```

 The browsers used in these tests are defined in `test-config/wdio.browserstack.conf.js` and should correlate to the transpiled code for supported browsers, listed in `.browserslistrc`.